ianJStutor/linked-list/README.md

 ## Description

 Linked lists are scalable, fast, and more efficient than mutable arrays.
 They can be implemented for stacks, higher math, and sparse matrices, to name a few use cases.
+By design, linked lists are more efficient than arrays with regard to memory management for insertion and deletion of elements.
+However, it is slower than arrays with regard to reading or iterating.

 This library is a doubly linked list with an O(1) insertion time and O(n) iteration time.